 In general, DYI AI is becoming a thing (thanks, Google).
 But it’s the enterprise — and particularly retail — that has the opportunity in 2019 to move this technology from the realm of gadget to practicality.
 For example, accessible, cost-effective ways to make intelligent cameras that can recognize objects can benefit everyday companies who can use the technology to jumpstart their AI efforts.
 This may open the doors of possibility to new, real-life uses cases that would not be possible with a startup price tag of millions (or billions) of dollars to develop and use the technology otherwise.

 There are also some up-and-coming technologies looking to provide baseline AI technology for brick-and-mortar retail, like Trax.
-They’re poised for big things, especially since Capgemini found in the same report that AI has only penetrated 10 percent of brick and mortar stores, as most adoption is limited to digital-native businesses, and Trax is targeted at physical stores, a wide open market with a lot of potential for innovation.
+They’re poised for big things, especially since Capgemini found in the same report that AI has only penetrated 10% of brick-and-mortar stores, as most adoption is limited to digital-native businesses, and Trax is targeted at physical stores, a wide open market with a lot of potential for innovation.

 Trax helps stores keep track of stocking needs and performance through a series of automatic cameras and technicians.
 They take pictures of each display using multiple cameras to maintain a high level of quality.
 Images are sent to the cloud where different perspectives are stitched together to enable neural net computer vision technology to form 3-D “objects” at the item level.
 Performance metrics are automatically returned to retailers within a few hours.